raphaelpinel/dot-go-micro-broker/README.md

 Microservices with Go at the dot conf

 ## Branches
-- For experimenting on your own, go to the start branch: `git checkout start`
-- For a ready working project, go to the main branch: `git checkout main`
+- Use the main branch: `git checkout main`

 ## How to start the service
 `go run ./cmd/api`